Questions About CCU's Master's Degree in Culturally and Linguistically Diverse Education

 What is required to apply?
 Are there prerequisites?

-Read about specific admission requirements for the M.Ed. in Culturally and Linguistically Diverse Education program.
-A bachelor’s or master’s degree from a regionally accredited institution is required.
+Read about specific admission requirements for the M.Ed.
+TESOL program.
+A bachelor’s or master’s degree from an accredited institution is required.
 There are no specific prerequisites for the program.

 Will I have to take the Graduate Record Examination (GRE)?